J. L. Lewis

-Life and career
+Early life

 Lewis was born and raised in Emporia, Kansas.
 His parents, John and Donna Lewis, taught in Emporia schools for thirty years.
 His athletic ability was evident from an early age: he played Little League Baseball from 1967 to 1973, and was a winning pitcher with multiple no-hitters.
 Lewis began playing golf at the age of seven at Emporia Country Club, where he won at the ECC Men's Club Championship twice before graduating from high school.
 He lettered in football, basketball, and golf at Emporia High School.
 In 1978, he was named to the all-state high school basketball team, and was awarded a golf scholarship to Emporia State University.

+Amateur career

 After his sophomore year at Emporia State, Lewis transferred to Southwest Texas State University (now Texas State University–San Marcos).
 While at Texas State, his team won the 1983 Division II golf championship, and he received First Team All American honors for finishing second individually.
 He graduated from Texas State with a Bachelor of Science in education with a major in business education and a minor in English.

-He has been inducted into the Emporia High School Hall of Fame (2001) and the Texas State University Hall of Honor (2002).
+Professional career

 From 1982 to 1987, Lewis participated in the PGA of America apprentice program, and he became a professional golfer in 1984.
 During these years he was an assistant golf pro at The Hills of Lakeway Golf & Country Club (Live Oak and Yaupon golf courses) in Austin, Texas.

 In 1988, Lewis became an assistant golf pro at the Las Vegas Country Club in Las Vegas, Nevada, where he earned his PGA Class A membership.
 In December 1988, he qualified for the PGA Tour, and competed in 21 tour events during 1989.
 He was named 1988 Player of the Year, Southwest Section PGA (Las Vegas Chapter).

 From 1990 to 1993, Lewis was the golf pro at Forest Creek Golf Club in Round Rock, Texas.
 As a PGA Club Professional, he won numerous events and was a three-time sectional player of the year, twice in the PGA South Texas Section, and once in the PGA Southwest Section.

 In 1994, Lewis was a member of the PGA Cup team; he led the Americans to a victory over the Europeans by making a 50-foot putt on the last hole of the competition.
 He rejoined the PGA Tour in 1995.

 Lewis had an interest in writing, specifically about golf instruction, for which he has penned more than 1,000 golf tips.
 He published a book, the "Pocket Pro" edition of "Golf Tips from the Tour" in 2009.
 Lewis retired from competitive golf in 2012.